Níck

 For simplicity and to keep calculations manageable, we restrict our attention to stars that are

 When dealing with negative-mass stars, an alternative approach is also of interest.
 One chooses the functional form the energy density should have as a function of the radius.
 This determines an energy density profile.
 This profile is then taken as an ansatz on the TOV system and used to obtain the remaining variables.
 In this way, one has complete control over the energy (and mass) of the star, but abdicates of any saying on its composition.
+One can then check whether the star is barotropic by plotting the energy density and the pressure against each other and analyzing whether the result yields a well-defined function.

 Chandrasekhar Pulsation Equation